-- I. Exercises to foster inventiveness - 2.
-Integrated Design projects representing a diversity of building types (uses) - 3.
-Practical application by means of design projects of principles and theory covered in other subjects
+- Ι. Exercises to foster inventiveness - Integrated Design projects chosen to represent a diversity of building types (uses) 2. - Practical application by means of design projects of principles and theory 3. covered in other subjects - Design problems and solutions pertaining to aspects of construction technology 4.